RobbieTheWagner/PolymitaDemo/README.md

 ```

 ## Step 3: Install Maven
 Make sure you have Maven installed on your machine.

-You can find instructions on how to install it online.
+If you do not have it installed, you can find instructions on how to install it online.
+One specific source is [here](http://maven.apache.org/guides/getting-started/maven-in-five-minutes.html), but
+there are other tutorials you can find.

 ## Step 4: Transfer Maven settings.xml and Build Project
 Copy the settings.xml file in the root of this repo to your **~/.m2** folder.